Reanne Evans

-Women's snooker
+Early life and women's snooker

+Early life

+Born on 25 October 1985, in Dudley, West Midlands, Reanne Evans was educated at Bishop Milner Catholic School, Dudley.
+Her parents and two older brothers all played snooker, and she began playing herself at age 13.

-World Ladies Billiards and Snooker/World Women's Snooker
+World Ladies' Billiards and Snooker/World Women's Snooker

-Aged 16 in 2002, Evans competed in her first World Women's Snooker Championship.
+Evans competed in her first World Women's Snooker Championship in 2002, aged 16.
 She defeated third seed Lynette Horsburgh 4–3 in the quarter-finals but lost 0–4 to eventual champion Kelly Fisher in the semi-finals.
 She won her first ranking tournament, the Connie Gough Memorial Championship, in 2004.
-This was the only women's ranking event held in the 2003–04 season, after Fisher, then the top female player in the rankings, had departed from the circuit to play nine-ball pool in the United States.
+This was the only women's ranking event held in the 2003–04 season.

 Evans won her first world championship in 2005 with a 6–4 victory over Horsburgh in the final, which featured one frame that was replayed because of a problem with the scoring.
-She retained the title in 2006 just six weeks before she was due to give birth, defeating Emma Bonney 5–3 in the final.
-She also won the 2006 WLBSA mixed doubles title, partnering with Mark Allen to beat Sonia Chapman and Matthew Couch 3–0 in the final.
+She retained the title in 2006, just six weeks before she was due to give birth, defeating Emma Bonney 5–3 in the final.
+She also won the 2006 WLBSA mixed doubles title, partnering with Mark Allen to defeat Sonia Chapman and Matthew Couch 3–0 in the final.

-She went on to win the World Women's Snooker Championship 10 consecutive times from 2005 to 2014, and claimed the title again in 2016 and 2019.
-Her total of 12 women's world titles is a record, ahead of Allison Fisher's seven.

-Her loss to Maria Catalano at the 2011 Northern Classic brought to an end an unbeaten run of 90 women's snooker matches.

-She won the 2019 Women's Tour Championship, held at the Crucible Theatre, beating Nutcharut Wongharuthai in the semi-finals and Ng On-yee in the final.